ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 when attempting to update the campaign files and the mod.

 ## Troubleshooting

+### The game is too hard
+`Go to the campaign overview screen->Hit escape on the keyboard->Click adjust difficulty->Adjust the setttings`

 ### The mod doesn't load
 Double-check the mod installation under `%appdata%\Chucklefish\Wargroove\mods` there should be 3 `.dat` files in